KodeWorker/NovelAlchemist/readme.md

 Most importantly, it has no regulations on web scraping (or I just too blind to read.)

 #### Details
-- Dependencies: `requests` and `bs4`
 - Run the scraper:
-The default selection is "English Sci-fi Novels".
+The default selection is "English Sci-Fi Novels".
 If you want to scrap different genre or language, set the function (`sel_genre` and `sel_language`) parameter `select=None`.
 ```
 python /web_scraping/novel_scraper.py